Compare Car Insurance Quotes in Real-Time and Save.

 Frequently Asked Questions

-Will closing a joint account hurt my credit score?
+Does closing a joint account hurt my credit?

-Closing a joint account can potentially lower your credit score by reducing your available credit and shortening the average age of your credit history.
+Closing a joint account can temporarily lower your credit score by reducing your average account age and increasing your credit utilization ratio, but the impact is usually minor.

 Our favorite card right now